 The Ultimate B2B Marketing Glossary

 Account Based Marketing!
-It's when sales and marketing teams work together to define the specific companies and personas in your ICP (more on that one later) with the most potential to become your client.
+It's when sales, marketing and customer success teams work together to define the specific companies and personas in your ICP (more on that one later) with the most potential to become your client.
 It ensures your efforts are super targeted and you’re spending your marketing dollars on luring in the folks with the highest potential to become your clients.

 An Almost Qualified Lead is a lead that's "popping", one that's one or two points from becoming MQL